-The Exhibition Space is open to the public Monday – Friday from 10am – 6pm
+The Exhibition Space is open to the public every day from 10 am – 6 pm

 The contest judges were:

-- Kenn Kaufmann: Bird-guide author, Audubon field editor
+- Kenn Kaufman: Bird-guide author, Audubon field editor

 - Melissa Groo: Professional photographer and 2015 Grand Prize winner